feast: Importance of the True Gospel

-Jot down Isaiah 19 verses 18 through 25.
+Jot down Isaiah 19:18-25.
 There you will find that it is not just Israel, but mentions Egypt and Assyria will know the Lord as well.
 This is the famous section that says that there will be a highway from Egypt to Assyria, and they will be one-third each with Israel.
-There He calls Egypt, "My People," and Assyria, "The Work of My Hands," and Israel, "My Inheritance."
+There He calls Egypt, "My people," and Assyria, "The work of My hands," and Israel, "My inheritance."

-Also, Isaiah 11 verses 6 through 10, specifically verse 9.
+Also, Isaiah 11:6-10, specifically verse 9.
 There you will find the passage of "the earth shall be full of the knowledge of the Lord, as the waters cover the sea."
-The earth will be blanketed—inundated—with God's word.
-No wonder people won't have to teach one another to know the Lord.
+The earth will be blanketed—inundated—with God's Word.
+No wonder people will not have to teach one another to know the Lord.
 It will be available to everyone.
 And all around them will be examples of people who are already pointing the way.
 And if one should try to step off the path, we have the promise that there will be someone there at his shoulder saying, "This is the way!
 Walk in it!"

 So, where is our vision?
 What are our lives focused on?
 What are our goals?
 Where are we headed?

 These are the questions whose answers are vital to us right now.
 This is a time of disunity, scattering, and confusion, and there could not be a worse time for us.
-That's why these answers to these questions are so vital.
-We're in the thick of it.
-We've got to figure out where we're headed.
+That is why these answers to these questions are so vital.
+We are in the thick of it.
+We have got to figure out where we are headed.

 Are our answers themselves unified?
 Do we all agree where the goal is?
-We'll find that out if we find that we are unified.
+We will find that out if we find that we are unified.
 And if not, we will scatter more.

 We need to know—we need to agree upon what the top priority is for us.

-Hebrews 11 and verses 8 through 10 speak of the faith of Abraham.
-By faith, he went out to a land he didn't know.
-He didn't even know the way to get there.
+Hebrews 11:8-10 speak of the faith of Abraham.
+By faith, he went out to a land he did not know.
+He did not even know the way to get there.
 What kept him going?